tonykipkemboi/ollama_streamlit_demos/README.md

 Navigate to the URL provided by Streamlit in your browser to interact with the app.

+**NB: Make sure you have downloaded [Ollama](https://ollama.com/) to your system and also have pulled a [model or models](https://ollama.com/library) you intend to use.**

 ## Contributing

-Interested in contributing to the Ollama + Streamlit Demo app?
+Interested in contributing to this app?

 - Great!
-I welcome contributions from everyone.
+- I welcome contributions from everyone.

 Got questions or suggestions?